Foreign aid to Sudan

-There is a significant amount of foreign aid to Sudan, including a large amount of relief aid from international organizations to alleviate the effects of civil wars in the South and in Darfur.
-Amounts vary according to the intensity of the conflicts and rainfall patterns, both of which affect food production.
-Much aid is channeled through the United Nations, which sought to raise US$225 million for its programs in 2003–04.
+There has historically been a significant amount of foreign aid to Sudan, including a large amount of relief aid from international organizations to alleviate the effects of civil wars within the south of Sudan and in Darfur.
+Amounts have varied according to the intensity of the conflicts and rainfall patterns, and the political views of the countries sending aid.
+Most aid to Sudan from other nations is channeled through the United Nations, which most recently sought to raise US$1.6 billion for Sudan's recent Sudanese refugee crisis programs in 2026.

 Based on data from the international economic organization, the Organisation for Economic Co-operation and Development, the U.S. has provided one-third of aid to Sudan between 2000 and 2009, making it the largest donor for most of these years.
-The European Union institutions, provided 13.4% of aid during the same period.
+The European Union institutions provided 13.4% of aid during the same period.
 During these years, Arab country governments, including Kuwait, Saudi Arabia, and United Arab Emirates, made two large contributions: U.S.$146.4 million in 2000 and U.S.$81.8 million in 2008.
 Overall, these countries account for 2.3% of the total aid during the same nine-year period.